 Li, fire, represents our ability to differentiate between “clear” (i. e. useful, purposeful), and “unclear”, (i. e. useless, obsolete).
 The better we know ourselves, the easier it is to distinguish: what is important, what is not important?
 Only if we concentrate on the essential, we remain able to act.

-Eventually hexagram 14 – Possession in Great Measure is about finding out what exactly that is, what is there, within yourself, who are we actually.
+Eventually hexagram 14 – Possession in Great Measure is about finding out what exactly that is, what is there, within yourself, who we actually are.
 And it invites us to honor this “I am” by giving it a proper place in our life.

 Li, the fire (upper trigram), stands for our ability to differentiate, to separate the “clear” from the “unclear”.
 But before we can do that, we need a criterion.
 And Qian, the heaven (lower trigram and first core character) is just that: a solid foundation.
 Qian is this – well, I call it: “I, I, all I”.
 To be with myself.
 To perceive, to feel myself and my needs.
 To take good care of myself.

 Unfortunately, we often make strange agreements in our lives.
 For example, “I treat you nicely and you take good care of me.”
 In the long run this will lead nowhere.
 What you get for your effort (“I’m nice to you”) is usually just a kind of minimum supply, just enough to stay on board.

 Maybe Possession in Great Measure tells us: “Hey, you’re important and valuable.
 You don’t have to make any funny deals.
 You are worth being well and being treated nicely.
 So be the first to take good care of yourself!
 And whoever else treats you well: great.
 But if anybody doesn‘t: they‘re fired!”

 Actually it is already in there, the criterion to separate the clear from the unclear… 🙂

 Scope of Questions